valmadera/SQL_project_data_job_analysis/README.md

 # ✨Background
 As a chemical engineer looking to turn to data analysis, I wanted to navigate the data analyst job market more effectively.
 This project was born from a desire to learn while highlighting top-paid and in-demand skills, streamlining my research to find optimal opportunities.

-Luke Barousee offers a great opportunity to get both on his YouTube course, where he helps people like me achieve this goal by showcasing the skills we learned at the same that we can thoroughly understand the data analysis job market.
+Luke Barousse offers a great opportunity to get both on his YouTube course, where he helps people like me achieve this goal by showcasing the skills we learned at the same that we can thoroughly understand the data analysis job market.

 Data hails from Luke's [SQL Course](https://lukebarousse.com/sql).
-It is packed with insights on job titles, salaries, locations, and essential skills.
+It is packed with insights on job titles, salaries, locations, and essential skills from 2023.

 ### The questions I wanted to answer through my SQL queries were: